 Please note that students must write exams on pre-set dates at a pre-arranged venue.
 Examination timetables are not published prior to departure and exam dates cannot be changed to accommodate travel plans.
-In order to allow for exam re-writes, students are strongly advised to not leave Cape Town any earlier than the date noted in the IAPO acceptance packet.
+In order to allow for exam re-writes, students are strongly advised to not leave Cape Town any earlier than the semester end date.